Northeast public art initiative

 Mini galleries

-Artworks by up to 36 local artists will be showcased in mini galleries at 10 northeast community centres and in the municipal building atrium throughout 2023.
-New artworks will be on display from January to April, May to August and September to December in the following locations:
+Artworks by up to 36 local artists have been showcased in mini galleries at 10 northeast community centres and in the municipal building atrium.
+Learn more.

 Bench, bike rack and picnic table